 Viking names for girls are pretty popular right now, and if you want to give your newborn daughter a strong feisty name, a female Viking name could be a great choice.

-Good female Viking names tend to suggest independence and strength as well as intelligence, and who wouldn’t those for their baby girl?
+Good female Viking names tend to suggest independence and strength as well as intelligence, and who wouldn’t those traits for their baby girl?

 We’ve researched some cool female Viking names and their meanings, to give you a hand with choosing some good strong female Viking names for your newborn.

-Popular Viking names for girls and their meanings
+Popular Viking names for girls

-We’ve picked out some of favourite female Viking names and looked into what they mean and where they come from.
-So, if you like the idea of a strong female Viking name for your newborn daughter and want to know what it means, here are our top twenty favourite Viking names for girls.
+So, if you like the idea of a strong name for your newborn daughter and want to know what it means, here are our top 25 favourite Viking names for girls.

 Åse